techbless/github-contributions-counter/README.md

 ## How does it works

-  This API parse a contributions data from https://github.com/(some-user-name)
+  This Library parses a contributions data from https://github.com/(some-user-name)

   Especially from below parts of the page.

 ![img/contribution-rect](https://github.com/Yunbin-Chang/Github-Contributions-API/blob/master/img/contribution-rects.PNG)

-  each code for above color-filled rectangles is formatted as
+  Each code for above color-filled rectangles is formatted as

   ```html
     <rect class="day" width="10" height="10" x="?" y="?" fill="#ebedf0" data-count="<counting>" data-date="yyyy-mm-dd"/>
   ```

-  so the API parses from these parts and arrange and decorate with json and respond to request.
+  so The library parses from these parts and arrange and decorate with json and respond to request.

 ## Contributions